 If you wanted to push your budget you can find a lot of great choices from some major brands out there.
 But if you’re looking for the best semi-hollow body guitar under $500 it’s tough to beat Epiphone, Ibanez, and Fender.
 In fact, no matter what style of music you play you'll find these brands built some of the best electric guitars under $500.

 The Dot is a classic, but given the choice I'd spend the few extra bucks on the ES-335 PRO.
 That's probably the first place I would start.
 People have different opinions of Epiphone, but I’ve always thought if you can grab a good one they are among the best values out there in the guitar world.
 They also have a strong reputation when it comes to archtop guitars, and while the Dot is certainly based on Gibson designs, Epi has the right pedigree here as well.

 Ibanez is a great brand too, and personally I’ve had good experiences with them as far as quality goes.
 The Artcore series is somewhat of a dark horse compared to the guitars in the Epiphone lineup, but if you dig Ibanez, or just want something different from Epiphone, you can’t go wrong here.

 The Thinline Telecaster is something else altogether.
 You either like the idea or you don’t, and there probably isn’t anything I can say to change your mind either way.
 However, if you are into the Thinline thing, I would suggest giving the Squier Classic Vibe version strong consideration.
-You might be surprised with the quality here in a Squier guitar.
+You might be surprised by the quality you hear in a Squier guitar.

 Good luck in choosing the right semi-hollow body electric guitar!